petermartigny/petermartigny.github.io/README.md

 # Welcome to Peter's website!

-My name is Peter Martigny, I am a student in Machine Learning at Ecole polytechnique and ENSAE ParisTech.
+My name is Peter Martigny, I am a student in Machine Learning at Ecole polytechnique and ENSAE ParisTech, in France.
 This website will contain thoughts on different fields, the list not being exhaustive:

 ## Academic projects